bixycler/UniinfoNotes/pages/Workspace.md

 		  collapsed:: true
 			- As i dive deep inside, it's hard to surface up to do external works, hence many delays in (official) works.
 			- When i interrupt the internal work, my self is fragmented, heavy, lack motivation to do anything.
+			- Perfectionism
+			  id:: 6678d594-9819-4624-abd6-d4ec62b3874f
+			  collapsed:: true
-			- Perfectionism: The requirement that my self must be smooth, full, round, coherent, unfragmented is the sign of perfectionism. collapsed:: true
+			  The requirement that my self must be smooth, full, round, coherent, unfragmented is the sign of perfectionism.
 				- First, let's refine the large circle into smaller circles, thus they are still round & perfect circles but can be interleaved with other works. id:: 6677bc01-44ec-4e4a-aeed-d63996bc0c46
 				- Sublime & transform: a technique of refinement is using breathwork to dissolve, to sublimate the hard circle into a fluid (qi, khí, 氣), then use qigong (氣功) to transform & channel the fluid to the required target form.